m4ttsch/omscs-notes-notes/operating-systems/introduction-to-operating-systems.md

 # Introduction To Operating Systems

 ## What is an operating system?
-Let’s first look at the hardware of a computing system.
+Let's first look at the hardware of a computing system.
 This computing system consists of:

 * Central Processing Unit (CPU)
 * Physical Memory